What Are the R&D Tax Credit Changes in Ireland for 2026?

 Under the standard payment structure, R&D tax credits are paid out over three years: 50% in year one, 30% in year two, and 20% in year three.
 But if your total credit is at or below the first-year threshold, you receive the full amount in year one.

-What's Changing for R&D Employee Emoluments?
+What's changing for R&D employee costs?

 There's also a quiet but important administrative change for companies with large R&D teams.

-Under the previous rules, qualifying for the full R&D tax credit on employee costs requires meeting a time-spent threshold.
-The new rule introduces a 100% emoluments qualification for employees who meet a 95% time-spent threshold, meaning that employees who spend 95% or more of their time on qualifying R&D activities can now be included in full, without partial apportionment.
+The new rule introduces a 100% emoluments qualification for employees who meet a 95% time-spent threshold.
+Now employees who spend 95% or more of their time on qualifying R&D activities can now be included in full, without having to work out the exact amount through timesheets or estimates.

 For R&D-heavy businesses — whether that's a pharmaceutical company running a dedicated research division, a software company with a full-time development team, or an engineering firm with specialist innovation staff — this reduces the administrative burden significantly.
 You're spending less time on compliance paperwork and more time on the work that earns you the credit in the first place.